mmore500/waves/blog/_posts/2022-05-18-proficiency-satisfaction.md

 Three participants identified as LGBTQIAP (30%).
 One participant identified as first-generation (10%).

-In line with the NSF, we considered participants who self-identified as women, African Americans, Hispanics, American Indians, Alaska Natives, Native Hawaiians, and Pacific Islanders as members of an underrepresented group in computer science.
+In line with the NSF, we considered participants who self-identified as women, African Americans, Hispanics, American Indians, Alaska Natives, Native Hawaiians, and Pacific Islanders as members of an underadvantaged group in computer science.
-Although it was not directly queried in our surveys, we considered participants who reported LGBTQIAP+ identity as "Other Identity" as members of an underrepresented group, as well ([Dym et al., 2021](#dym2021you); [Stout and Wright, 2016](#stout2016lesbian)).
+Although it was not directly queried in our surveys, we considered participants who reported LGBTQIAP+ identity as "Other Identity" as members of an underadvantaged group, as well ([Dym et al., 2021](#dym2021you); [Stout and Wright, 2016](#stout2016lesbian)).
 Disability was also not directly queried in our surveys, and we didn't have any participants report a disability identity as "Other Identity."

-We counted 21 of 27 (77%) workshop participants as members of an underrepresented group (14/17 or 82% in 2020 and 7/10 or 70% in 2021).
+We counted 21 of 27 (77%) workshop participants as members of an underadvantaged group (14/17 or 82% in 2020 and 7/10 or 70% in 2021).
-Because of anonymity concerns due to the small sample size, we do not disaggregate analyses beyond participants' membership in an underrepresented group [(Bhatti, 2021)](#bhatti2021toward)
+Because of anonymity concerns due to the small sample size, we do not disaggregate analyses beyond participants' membership in an underadvantaged group [(Bhatti, 2021)](#bhatti2021toward).

 ## C++, JavaScript, and HTML/CSS Proficiencies